 Helium scientists are on the lookout for novel methods of creating storing helium gas.
 Such as a method called gas separation.
 This is a method of fractionating helium gas from other gases found in natural gas fields.
 Scientists are now research the new methods, among which is cold gas dynamic spraying technology.
 The extremely cold gas sprayed on the surface makes it stronger and last longer.
 Besides, to make AGEM helium laser scientists are developing new methods for storing helium gas as it leaks from the container.
 It is super essential that we do this because AGEM gas helium tank itself has no value for us.

-AGEM is an Gas Manufacturing and R and D plant placed in Taiwan with over 25 years of rich R and D knowledge in this area that has unrivaled experience in the field of Speciality, Electronic Bulk, Calibration and Speciality gases across the globe in 6 distinct regions:Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai & Kingdom of Saudi ArabiaUnited Kingdom - CambridgeSolutions for gas offered by us comprise Technical Consulting.
+AGEM has been in operation in Taiwan for over 25 years.
+We have a vast R and D experience in this field, and we have the ability to provide unique expertise in the fields of Speciality, Bulk, and Calibration Gases for six distinct regions.Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai (UAE) and Kingdom of Saudi ArabiaUnited Kingdom - CambridgeGas solutions offered by us include Technical Consulting.
 Assembling & Commissioning.
 Sample Testing.
-Packaging and Shipping.
+Packing & Shipping.
 Drawing Design.
 Manufacturing.